DeepMind’s latest AI breakthrough could turbocharge drug discovery

 DeepMind is still in the process of validating its latest technology.
 But it’s already working with academic and industry partners to understand how the technology can have the most impact.
 One obvious area could be drug discovery.
 Understanding the way proteins fold into three-dimensional shapes is critical to understanding how to design drugs.
 Scientists need to know how various molecules lock onto proteins and change the way they operate in the body in order to propose potential medicines.

 Now DeepMind is validating its technology and writing a paper about how it all works.
-In a conversation with Fast Company, its principal and team lead Pushmeet Kohli explains how the technology has been streamlined to make better predictions about the 3-Dstructure of the protein and what that means for its future.
+In a conversation with Fast Company, its principal and team lead Pushmeet Kohli explains how the technology has been streamlined to make better predictions about the 3-D structure of the protein and what that means for its future.
 This Q&A has been edited for brevity and clarity.

 Fast Company: How has the AlphaFold technology changed since last year?